Marcio Kogan: 1990s

-The 2000s
+2000s

 In 2001, Marcio Kogan's office became more collaborative and also received a new name, Studio MK27.
 The work system adopted gave greater freedom as well as responsibility to the architects, who have also now become co-authors of the projects, signing together with Kogan.
 In this organization, the task division was minimized and each architect accompanied all of the phases of the project, from the briefing with the client until the project delivery.

 Already in this phase, the Gama Issa House (2002) was greatly published in international magazines.
 Highlights from these first years of Studio MK27 also include Coser Photographic Studio – built within an industrial warehouse in the Cambuci neighborhood of São Paulo – and the Microbiology Museum at the Butantan Institute in São Paulo – a retrofit of an older structure, transformed into a center for didactic activities.

 During the first decade of the 20th century, two of Studio MK27 houses won the Record House Award, promoted by the prestigious North-American magazine Architectural Record: the Du Plessis Home (2004), which does a re-reading of the traditional elements of Brazilian architecture, such as veranda, the mashrabiyas and the patio, and shortly thereafter BR House (2005).

 For Micasa VolB, Studio MK27 returns with humor in architecture, this time in a commentary in Brazilian modernism.
 The project of this furniture store-showroom was largely defined in discussion on the work-site.
 The traditional exposed concrete was done randomly, and building elements such as steel reinforcing bars were used as brises-soleil.

 Paraty House, concluded in 2009, received great attention from the specialized media, winning 10 international awards, including the Wallpaper* Design Award promoted to by the British magazine.